AppleWin/AppleWin/linux.md

 ## Structure

-There are 3 projects
+There are 4 projects

 * libapple: the core emulator files
 * applen: a frontend based on ncurses
 * qapple: Qt frontend
-* sa2: SDL frontend
+* sa2: SDL2 frontend

 The libapple interface is a *link time* interface: some functions are not defined and must be provided in order to properly link the application.
 These functions are listed in [interface.h](source/linux/interface.h).